shendeankit03/shendeankit03/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Computer Engineering student at VIIT, Pune 🏛.<br><br>I'm currently working on DSA and MERN Stack 💻<br><br>I am committed to continuous learning and enjoy applying new skills to real-world projects, ensuring that I stay ahead in the fast-evolving tech landscape⭐<br>
+I'm a Software Engineering student at VIIT, Pune 🏛.<br><br>I'm currently working on DSA and MERN Stack 💻<br><br>I am committed to continuous learning and enjoy applying new skills to real-world projects, ensuring that I stay ahead in the fast-evolving tech landscape⭐<br>

 # 💻 Tech Stack: